MaheshV-13/AgentBanjir/README.md

 **Bypass is a Requirement, Not a Feature:** In emergency webhooks (Twilio/WhatsApp), logic must be async by default.
 Trying to process an LLM chain inside the request handler guarantees 504 Gateway Timeouts.
 Instant acknowledgement followed by background processing is the only way to build a reliable ingress.

 **Grounding is More Reliable Than Tool-Calling:** Relying on an LLM's tool-calling intent is probabilistic.
-For critical systems like emergency boat dispatch, the grounding step (Vertex AI Search) should be a deterministic part of the orchestration code.
+For critical systems like emergency boat dispatch, the grounding step (Vertex AI Search) should be a **deterministic part of the orchestration code**.
 Force the lookup; don't ask the LLM for permission to search.

 **Resource Tuning for LLM SDKs:** Genkit and the Vertex AI SDK are resource-intensive.
 Running them on standard 512MiB containers leads to unstable restarts.
 Tuning compute to 2GiB RAM isn't just for performance; it's a stability constraint for high-integrity agentic environments.